Find out more about applying via our Clearing webpages or call 0121 476 1181

 This programme is subject to validation.
 This means the course is in development and the details of the course are in the process of being finalised by the university.
 The majority of new courses with this status are approved; however, this is not guaranteed and should the course not go ahead you will be informed by the university at the nearest possible opportunity.

 A Disclosure and Barring Service (DBS) is not required for entry into this programme, although it is in many cases required by employers before students can begin their Year 2 (level 5) work placement.
-The cost of the DBS is currently £50 (including processing fee) with the option of subscribing to the update service which is currently £13 per year.
-For more information on your DBS application please click here.
+Find out more about completing the DBS application form and the related additional costs.